microsoft/ailab/Snip-Insights/README.md

 # Snip Insights

-Snip Insights, a Microsoft Garage Project is a screen capturing application that revolutionizes the way users search by generating insights from images.
-It leverages Microsoft Azure's Cognitive Services APIs to increase users' productivity by reducing the number of steps needed to gain intelligent insights.
-Microsoft Garage turns fresh ideas into real projects.
-Learn more at [http://microsoft.com/garage](http://microsoft.com/garage).
+An open source cross-platform AI tool for intelligent screen capture.
+Snip Insights revolutionizes the way users can generate insights from screen captures.
+The initial prototype of Snip Insights, built for Windows OS and released at Microsoft Build 2018 in May, was created by [Microsoft Garage interns](https://www.microsoft.com/en-us/garage/)based out of Vancouver, BC.
+Our team at [Microsoft AI Lab](https://ailab.microsoft.com/experiments/32e85f94-3fdd-4a4b-b1ca-9f4cdf47feb6) in collaboration with the Microsoft AI CTO team; took Snip Insights to the next level by giving the tool a new intuitive UX, cross-platform availability (MacOS,Linux, and Windows), and free download and usage under MSA license.
+Snip Insights leverages Microsoft Azure's Cognitive Services APIs to increase users' productivity by reducing the number of steps needed to gain intelligent insights.

 ## Supported Platforms: Windows, Mac OS and Linux